sydasif/python-book/docs/source/02_basic/01_variable.md

 R-01
 ```

-String variables can be declared either by using single `'R-01'` or double quotes `"R-01"`.
+You can use single or double quotes for string variables.

 ```py
 hostName = "R-01"